Catallactic/catallactic-site/docs/litepaper.md

 #### 5.2.1.
 Backup / Restore CryptoCommodity

 One of the highest risk when issuing in token is the risk of being hacked.
-CryptoCommodity architecture, based on diamnond standard, which decouples logic from storage, enables managemente of the currency state.
-This setup embodies an implementation of ERC-20R standard which claims for reversible transactions to protect the CryptoCommodity health.
+CryptoCommodity architecture, based on diamond standard, which decouples logic from storage, enables management of the currency state.
+This setup embodies an implementation of <a href="https://arxiv.org/abs/2208.00543" target="_blank">ERC-20R specification</a> which claims for reversible transactions to protect the CryptoCommodity health.
 There is room for investigation in this space.
-Not needed to say that this functionality should be allowed by holders and and maybe secured by DAO.
+Needless to say that this functionality should be allowed by holders and maybe secured by DAO.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/balances_restore.svg" width="70%"></img>